eleda77/eleda77.github.io/docs/vocab_list.md

 **vambrace** - piece of armor for the forearm

 **vamp** - a woman who uses her charm or wiles to seduce and exploit men; (verb) to practice seductive wiles on

+**varmint** - a troublesome wild animal; aa troublesome and mischievous person, especially a child

 **veldt** - open, uncultivated country or grassland in southern Africa, conventionally divided by altitude into highveld, middleveld, and lowveld